Language of Thought Shapes Output Diversity in Large Language Models: How Does Language of Thought Shape Output Diversity?

 We also observe substantial variation in output diversity across thinking languages.
 Besides \texttt{en}, some languages such as \texttt{ms} and \texttt{zh} consistently exhibit lower diversity, whereas others, including \texttt{iw}, \texttt{no}, and \texttt{oc}, achieve substantially higher diversity across models and metrics.
 In some cases, individual languages lead to particularly large gains.
 For example, thinking in \texttt{iw} on Qwen3-8B improves the \textit{Distinct Score} by 12.78 points compared to \texttt{en}.
 Taken together with the geometric findings from Section~\ref{sec:obs}, these results highlight the strong potential of specific thinking languages— especially those farther from English in the thinking space— for enhancing output diversity.

 \paragraph{Correlation with Thinking Distance to English}

 We further examine the relationship between the geometric properties of the thinking space and output diversity.
 For each language $l$, we compute its thinking distance to English, $d(l,\text{en})$, by averaging the layer-wise distances $d_j(l,\text{en})$ across all model layers (Section~\ref{sec:dis}), where English has distance zero.
-We then analyze the correlation between this thinking distance and the output diversity achieved under \textit{Single-Language Sampling} across languages.
+To ensure comparability between languages, we normalize the thinking distances to the range of [0, 1].
+We then analyze the correlation between these thinking distances and the output diversity under \textit{Single-Language Sampling}.
 Figure~\ref{fig:col} reports the Pearson and Spearman correlations on \textsc{NoveltyBench}, with output diversity measured by the \textit{Distinct Score}.

 We observe a strong positive correlation across different models, with Pearson’s $r$ ranging from 0.72 to 0.88 and Spearman’s $\rho$ ranging from 0.58 to 0.89.
 These results corroborate our earlier observations, indicating that the distance to English in the thinking space is informative of the output diversity achievable under \textit{Single-Language Sampling}.
 More specifically, languages that are geometrically farther from English tend to correspond to more distinct thinking regions, and repeated sampling within such regions is associated with higher output diversity.